Fatmike-GH/Loader/README.md

     - First, new memory is allocated in the remote process via ``loader.AllocateMemory()``.
     - The custom message string is then written into this new memory region.
     - Finally, the loader modifies the thread's context to redirect the pointer for the message box text.
 This involves changing the value in the RDX register (for x64) or updating a value on the stack at ESP+0x8 (for x86) to point to our newly allocated string.
 - **Resume Execution**: Once all patches have been successfully applied, the target process is resumed, allowing the now-modified application to run normally.

-### Example Project

-The Example project is a simple console application designed to serve as the demonstration target for the Loader.
-It contains two specific features that are modified at runtime: a basic key validation check, which is bypassed, and a message box whose text is altered.